zerasul/mdbook_en/13Scroll/scroll.md

 What we are going to do is to make a displacement of each line; the even lines will go to one side, and the odd ones to the other.
 Let's see how we can do it.

-First, we need to draw the image on the Background to be used.:
+First, we need to draw the image on the Background to be used:

 ```c
 VDP_drawImageEx(BG_B,&logo,